 There are thousands of integrations on the Slack app directory.
 And while many are cool, most of them aren't actually that useful or are too cumbersome to use to be worth it.
 But some Slack integrations are intuitive and quite effective.
-I'm not going cover the obvious ones like Google Drive, Dropbox and Zoom; or the integrations that are valuable if you already use the core solution like Asana, Hubspot, Jira, etc. Instead I want to share some universally useful tools that are cross-functional and can be used by everyone from customer service to sales, product management to marketing and engineering to operations and just about every other role at your company.
+I'm not going cover the obvious ones like Google Drive, Dropbox and Zoom; or the integrations that are valuable if you already use the core solution like Asana, Hubspot, Jira, etc. Instead I want to share some universally useful tools that are cross-functional and will help you use Slack like a pro.
+And they can be used by everyone from customer service to sales, product management to marketing and engineering to operations and just about every other role at your company.

 While part of Slacks pitch is to eliminate the need for email altogether, the truth is we still use email, and I'm not sure if getting rid of email completely is realistic or even warranted.
 So unless you've already done away with email, then Pigeonbot is going to be useful for you.
 Pigeonbot is a free service from the popular transactional email service Postmark.
 Basically it does one thing, send emails from Slack.
 Just